Executive Candidate Warning Signs

 Reasons Not to Hire a Candidate

-A Greater New York City Area retained executive search firm, The Good Search recruits top executive candidates for executive recruiting clients in media and technology.
+As America’s headhunters, The Good Search recruits top executive candidates for executive recruiting clients in the technology industry.
 Over the years in our work as executive search consultants, we’ve learned to recognize the signs an executive candidate is not a contender.
 Listed below is our list of the top 6 signs an executive candidate is a waste of time.

 1. Money Fixation

 As a retained search firm, we regularly negotiate annual compensation packages in excess of a million dollars with an opportunity for significant wealth creation.
 However, we grow concerned whenever a candidate fixates on money to the exclusion of more intrinsic motivations such as the pursuit of excellence, leadership, and creating real value.
 When a candidate cuts to the money early on in conversations and keeps returning to the topic — when they appear to be motivated by money alone — their values are flawed.
 Money-obsessed executives have trouble leading and inspiring teams to new heights.
 They become as fungible as money itself.

 Executive recruiters often request that candidates forward a resume before a scheduled call.
 In addition to needing the information, executive headhunters use the resume as a litmus test to determine how serious a candidate is about exploratory discussions.
 Whenever candidates promise resumes that they then fail to provide, it is a warning sign.
 The executives may lack the executive ability to keep their word.
 They may also lack the necessary motivation to make a move to a new company.
 Another warning sign is when candidates repeatedly cancel appointments with little apology or reason.
 Their behavior is showing us who they really are and what to expect from them as potential hires.
 For that reason, getting stood up by a candidate is reason enough to disconnect.